 - 1999: Global Investment Performance Standards (GIPS) created and overseen by the Investment Performance Council (IPC).

-Get answers to your questions with the AIMR-PPS database (these Q&As apply only for historical compliance purposes).
+Find answers to your questions with the AIMR-PPS database.
+(Q&A is for historical compliance purposes only.)

 How Can I Learn More About GIPS Standards?